 - To facilitate and assist pilgrims towards achieving a Mabrur Hajj

 - To provide competitive, halal and toyyiban return

 - Embracing Change

 - Loving and Caring

-- Help the pilgrims to get their Mabrur hajj with reasonable expenses;
+- Help you obtain a Mabrur Hajj with reasonable expenses;

 - Coordinate a timely, safe and reliable hajj flight;

-- Invest in permissible investment, prudent and safe in order to provide returns that are comparable to the market, while ensuring continuous growth;
+- Invest in halal investments, prudently and safely in order to provide returns which are comparable to the market, while ensuring continuous growth;

 - Provide courteous, fast and efficient services;

 - Provide accurate, clear and up-to-date information